-The EFLI algorithm can be thought of as a specialization of a general abduction algorithm.
-This general abduction algorithm is given by the pair of functions FINALIZE and ABDUCE (Algorithm 1).
-The ABDUCE function is responsible for obtaining reports and hypotheses, and adding them to the belief state.
-Then FINALIZE is called, which iteratively calls PARTIALABDUCE until all reports are explained or there are no more hypotheses that are acceptable.
-The ABDUCE function is parameterized in part by η , the minimum plausibility threshold for a hypothesis to be considered.
-This parameter η is taken into account by the ADDHYPOTHESESTOBELIEFSTATE function, which rejects hypotheses (after adding them to the belief state) whose plausibilities are less than η .
+The abductive reasoning procedure, defined by the ABDUCE function (Algorithm 1), is responsible for obtaining evidence and hypotheses, and by way of the FINALIZE function, iteratively calling the PARTIALABDUCE function until the doxastic state is finalized.
+The algorithm is parameterized in part by η , the minimum plausibility threshold for a possible explanation to be initially considered.
+This parameter η is taken into account by the ADDHYPOTHESESTODOXASTICSTATE function, which rejects hypotheses (after adding them to the doxastic state) whose plausibilities are less than η .